 The Cuba Libre is a highball cocktail with roots buried deep in the island’s heritage.
-The national drink of Cuba is often generalized with the popular rum and coke, but there are substantive differences.
-It requires dark rum, sweet cola, and lime juice…all immersed in a plentiful bed of ice.
-The Cuba Libre’s the perfect casual cocktail to enjoy on any occassion!
+The national drink of Cuba is often generalized with the popular Rum and Coke, but there are a few differences.
+It’s golden rum, sweet cola, and lime immersed in a plentiful bed of ice.
+The Cuba Libre is the perfect casual cocktail for any occasion!

 History of the Cuba Libre

 The term “Free Cuba” originated in the late-19th century as the Cuban people increasingly clamored for their independence from Spain.
 The Ten Years War (1868-1878) ensued; during which independence fighters coined a drink called the “Cuba Libre,” a mixture of honey or molasses and water.
 A generic version of the native spirit rum was purportedly first used in combination.

 The Cuban people eventually won their independence in 1898.

 Towards the beginning of the 20th century the cocktail became increasingly popular in the United States.
 When Coca-Cola began sending its syrup to Cuba in the beginning of the 20th century the cocktail took on a life of its own.
 Shortly thereafter cola’s sweetness became a mainstay.
 In combination with the molasses-derived spirit rum and a splash of lime, the modern Cuba Libre was born.

 Since U.S. and Cuban relations have soured, the Cuban brand tuKola has replaced Coca-Cola in Cuba.